Board of Certification in Diagnostic Radiology

 - Conferring prestige on medical organizations that hire board-certified diagnostic radiologists

-The BCR is a nationally recognized board in orthopedic surgery and has been certifying physicians since 1986.
+The BCR is a nationally recognized board in diagnostic radiology and has been certifying physicians since 1986.
 To maintain certification, our Diplomates must continue ongoing education, displaying a commitment to medical care that serves as a model for the American healthcare industry.

 If you earned initial certification through the AOA or ABMS, you are eligible to recertify with the BCR.
 Click here to learn more.